 !"create_sample_data.py - construct sample data entities to use in testing the semantic model.

-!"create_tracking_id.py - create an arbitrary id with a given configuraiton to use to track the message through the process.
+!"create_tracking_id.py - create an arbitrary id with a given configuration to use to track the message through the process.
 Could be used in lieu of a UUID.

 !"app_handler.py - module closest to being an executable form the command line.
-A prototpye module to run the "Start-to-Finish" directly, if all required configuration is complete.
+A prototype module to run the "Start-to-Finish" directly, if all required configuration is complete.

-!"app_logger.py - a custom logging implemenation to be used by all the other modules, including test modules, to standardize output and aggregate to single stream each for app logging, to system out, and response to a webservice.
+!"app_logger.py - a custom logging implementation to be used by all the other modules, including test modules, to standardize output and aggregate to single stream each for application logging, to system out, and response to a webservice.

 9.3.0.1 No Representations or Warranties